Four common missteps when prioritizing training concerns.

 Are you the triathlete who loves to debate the perfect race simulation workout or preferred interval structure?
 While those things are important, don’t let them stand in the way of stringing together weeks of consistent training.
 When asked about her secret to success, multiple 70.3 and Ironman champion Heather Wurtele said this: “There is honestly no secret.
 Just a lot of years of hard work and consistent training, plus a love for the journey.”
 Use a training platform like Training Peaks to easily track your consistency over weeks and months—if your training goes from five to 18 to six hours, aim for a better weekly average.

 Priority mix-up: You think about how your training appears versus how it works for you.

 Worrying about how a workout appears on social media can derail easy days.
 In some cases, logging off social media entirely could provide a boon for your fitness goals.
-Two-time Ironman champ Jesse Thomas is a Strava ambassador who tracks all of his workouts on the app.
+Two-time Ironman champ Jesse Thomas tracks all of his workouts on the Strava app.
 But, he warns, “If you start chasing segments every ride instead of sticking to your plan, your training will suffer and you’ll get slower in a hurry.”
 Be honest with yourself about what matters and your feed will be much more entertaining and authentic if you post the good, bad and the ugly.

 Priority mix-up: You train hard before addressing imbalances and develop bad movement habits.